|ZONI BEACH, AT THE EAST END OF THE ISLAND

 own refreshments and beach gear.
 Most of these beaches have easily accessible reefs right off the sand.
 Some of the more remote

-beaches can only be reached by hiking paths, others by rented bicycle, scooter or jeep.
+beaches can only be reached by hiking paths, others by bicycle, or 4WD.
 Always an adventure!

 |AERIAL & HARBOR VIEWS OF THE TOWN OF DEWEY